KarimB101/Regex/Develop/gist-template.md

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+This Gist was made by Karim Baptiste a student software developer and link to my GitHub can can be found here href[https://github.com/KarimB101].